yeseniaSG21/SQL-Library/README.md

 # SQL-Library

 This project focuses on creating an application for a local library to help them manage their collection of books.
 My application's task is to provide a more intuitive way to manage the library's collection of books.
 The web application will provide pages to list, add, update, and delete books.
-* Adjusted provided CSS styling by changing color and adding pictures to "error.pug" and "page-not-found.pug" layout.
+* Adjusted provided CSS styling by changing colors throughout templates and adding pictures to "error.pug" and "page-not-found.pug" layout.
+* Added an image to the right side of layouts to reduce whitespace.

 For this project: